pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

 The CFP for the first PyLadiesCon has closed on September 17, 2023.
-On behalf of PyLadies organizers team, we're grateful for the support from the community in helping is spread the news about  our CFP, and also for everyone who submitted their proposals.
+On behalf of PyLadies organizers team, we're grateful for the support from the community in helping us spread the news about  our CFP, and also for everyone who submitted their proposals.

 In total we received **164 proposals**.
 Considering this is our